-Samsung Enterprise Alliance Program provides developers with SDKs and access to proprietary device features designed to help solution providers create richer and more secure solutions.
-To develop and commercialize solutions leveraging these resources, license keys are needed.
+The Samsung Enterprise Alliance Program (SEAP) provides SDKs that give you access to proprietary features on Samsung devices.
+With these features, you can create richer, more secure and differentiated solutions.
+To develop and commercialize these solutions with our SDKs, you need license keys.

 Should a license get into the wrong hands or become compromised, we can revoke it or deny access to the licensed features.

 There are several license types, which provide access to different SDKs and services:

 - Samsung Knox License (SKL) – Provides access to the new Samsung Knox SDK.
 This new license replaces the existing ELM, ISV, and KLM license keys using an Android permissions model to identify the features used by an app.
 For more information about this license type, see License Enhancements.
 If your app needs to run on a device on Knox 2.7 or earlier, a backwards-compatible key must be used along with the SKL.

 - REST API license – Provides web access to the Cloud SDK and web services such as Attestation and Enterprise FOTA.

 The following license types were replaced by the new Samsung Knox license:

 - Enterprise (ELM) license – Provides access to SDKs that require partner authentication for production distribution.